What is azithromycin?

 - Kidney or problems

 - If you are pregnant or plan to become pregnant.
-Azithromycin should be used during pregnancy only if clearly needed.
-Talk to your health care provider about the risks of taking azithromycin during pregnancy.
+Talk to your health care provider about the risks and benefits of taking azithromycin during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Especially tell your doctor if you are taking nelfinavir or warfarin.
 Azithromycin may affect the way other medicines or products work, and other medicines or products may affect how azithromycin works.
 Ask your health care provider if there are interactions between azithromycin and the other medicines you take.